 After you’ve planned your healthy eating menu, make a shopping list according to it.
 When you go shopping, do not go off the list!

-Benefits of menu planning are numerous.
+The benefits of menu planning are numerous.
 It will save you time at the supermarket and will prevent your headaches which happen when you don’t know what to cook.
 On top of that, it will prevent you from eating smth unhealthy just because you can’t figure out what to cook.

-And remember, planning does magic!
+And remember, planning does the magic!

 2. Research New Recipes